John has been interested in home automation since he was a young lad, amazed with the idea of a house managing itself and automating tasks.

 John came across Vesternet in his search for alternatives and was impressed with the selection, service and competitive prices.
 He found several options for replacing the X10 equipment he already had but was still a bit overwhelmed at all the choices available.

-After consultation with Mark from Vesternet, who guided him through all the controller options, the pro and cons of each and narrowed his options down so he could pick the package of products that was best for his situation.
+After consultation with Vesternet, he narrowed his options down so he could pick the package of products that was best for his situation.

 John’s System Details

-Ground Zero for all the electronic gear is the Lounge, where the broadband router, network switch, HP Microserver and the Fibaro Home Center 2 System reside.
+Ground Zero for all the electronic gear is the Lounge, where the broadband router, network switch, HP Microserver and the Home Center reside.

 The TV is managed via an IR Blaster, so he can control the TV via his mobile device rather than worrying about where the kids left the remote.